Johann Sigmund Schuckert: Social conscience

 The social support Schuckert's employees received greatly exceeded the company's legal responsibilities, and covered not just the employees themselves but also their immediate family members.
 In 1883 Schuckert established a company insurance scheme to provide pension and sickness benefits.
 During a period of rapid change and rising social tensions, Schuckert was perceived as a good employer, the man himself being known to his workers as "Father Schuckert".
 He provided a retail store which enabled employees to access discounted shopping, and he provided educational facilities.
 In the end he also set up the Sigmund Schuckert Foundation with the objective of supporting deserving schoolchildren and students.

 One memorial to his memory is the "Wohnbaugemeinschaft Sigmund Schuckert" (Sigmund Schukert Social Housing Cooperative) foundation which he created.
 This became a template for Cooperative Social Housing in the German Empire.
 He was also a leading member of the Nuremberg "Morgengesellschaft".

-Memorial
+Legacy

 Another memorial to Sigmund Schukert is the naming of the Sigmund Schuckert Gymnasium (Sigmund Schuckert Scientific, technical and languages High School) in the Eibach district of Nuremberg.